lentressangle/git-convention/README.md

     > A change for better readablilty (Don't add feature or fix bug)

 - **performance**: `perf(UrlGenerator): Replace libA for libB`
-    > Should represent a performance improvment
+    > Should represent a performance improvement

 - **test**: `test(MessageService): Implement message service test for GET request`
     > Should represent a test implementation